 Negative / Special Product List – Eye Opener - (Suggested to the government by Strategy India in 2013 / 2014)

 A comprehensive list of MLM scam alerts can be found on the official website of Strategy India.

-An example of this is a farmer's wife who had no access to the internet, computer or mobile but purchased five packages of online training courses that taught excel and word.
+An example of this is a farmer's wife who had no access to the internet, computer or mobile but purchased five packages of online training courses that taught Excel and Word.
 She was misled into the purchase by promises of a commission on every package she bought or promoted to others.

 Why should the companies prohibited / restricted from selling a few products / services?

 - The Requirement of Specialized Licenses – A company may require specific licenses for selling a few products or services like insurance policies, etc.